Registered (waiting for first heartbeat)

 }

-}When routing places a compatible workload, the daemon runs it in an isolated Docker container.
+}When routing places a compatible workload, the app runs it via Ollama (Windows/Linux) or MLX (macOS Apple Silicon).
 Completed jobs create wallet entries in your provider dashboard.

 Expected output